How to Fix an Earth Loop

 Electronic equipment is earthed (or grounded) to prevent serious injury to the user if the equipment fails.
 Earth loops (or ground loops) are caused when you have more than 1 earth (connection to the earth in your system) which creates an audible buzz or hum at around 50-60 Hz.

-Maybe you have your guitar processor connected to 1 PowerPoint and then you are running an unbalanced lead to a PA in another PowerPoint.
+Maybe you have your guitar processor connected to 1 power point and then you are running an unbalanced lead to a PA on another power point.
 This will give you 2 eath points in the same audio circuit which may create an audible earth loop.

 So how do I fix an earth loop?

 - Use good quality audio cables.
-The Audio cable its self will not solve an earth loop, but it is a good starting point.
+The Audio cable itself will not solve an earth loop, but it is a good starting point.

 - Get an isolated power supply.